Skip to main content

 Right now

-You do not need to do anything immediately.
-Take the time you need.
+There is nothing you have to do this minute.
+Take all the time you need.

-If the death happened at home, call the GP surgery or 111.
-They will tell you what to do next.
+If they died at home, call their GP surgery or 111.
+They will gently talk you through what happens next.

-If Muslim or Jewish, contact the mosque or synagogue (burial may need to happen within 24 hours)
+If your family is Muslim or Jewish, contact the mosque or synagogue (burial may need to happen within 24 hours)

 When you are ready (first few days)